 As a community public water system, we are required to provide a consumer confidence report to our customers on an annual basis.
 The consumer confidence report provides customers with information regarding the source and quality of the drinking water supplied to them as well as information on any violations that occurred during that time period.
-In 2023, we failed to distribute our consumer confidence report to our customers.
-To correct this issue, the 2022 CCR has been or will be distributed.
-(We distributed the paper copies campus wide in April of last year; the pdf was not uploaded to our website.
-It has since been uploaded.)
+In the specified time period, we failed to distribute our consumer confidence report to our customers.
+To correct this issue, the CCR has been or will be distributed.